paulyuk/functions-quickstart-dotnet-azd/README.md

 # Azure Functions C# HTTP Trigger using AZD

 This sample template provides a set of basic HTTP trigger functions in C# (isolated process mode) that are ready to run locally and can be easily deployed to a function app in Azure Functions.
+This template has been modified to default the deployment to an Elastic Premium EP1 plan on Linux OS (which can be changed to PremiumV3, Standard and Basic dedicated plans of App Service, or to from Linux to Windows).
+Also, this template uses WEBSITE_RUN_FROM_PACKAGE=url mechanism to securely deploy the app and load using User-Assigned Managed Identity.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=836901178)